MikeAlexMartinez/project-mam/README.md

 To Do List:
 - Add tests for all API endpoints
-- create screenshots and for projects so far.
-- create gulp task and uniform format to bring in projects to home page automatically.
+- Create gulp task and uniform format to bring in projects to home page automatically.
+- Add row layout to project page
+- Add project-mam 'back' floating button to be placed on top of projects hosted within the site.
+- Add filtering, sorting and view change functionality to projects viewing page.
+- Add authentication, and behind-the-scenes management pages so that I can manage website content and view messages from within the website.

 Favicons were generated with https://realfavicongenerator.net/.